 Riding these taxis is a cheap way of getting around, but safety can sometimes be a concern, so we recommend only riding in one if you’re with an experienced local.

 Cape Town offers some incredible nightlife options, from sunset drinks to late night clubbing!

 - Some of the best clubs and bars in the country

 - A great vibrant atmosphere and all of the best nightlife compressed into two streets

 - Club entrance fees are affordable and the drinks are cheap!

-Most of the city’s best nightlife venues can be found on Long Street and Kloof Street in the city center.
+Most of the city’s best nightlife venues can be found on Long Street and Kloof Street, a hotspot for backpackers in Cape Town.
 The neighboring streets are each lined with a myriad of bars, restaurants, and clubs.
 The atmosphere becomes vibrant when the sun falls away, and the streets fill with young locals starting their nights out on the town.

 - Some of the more artistic and interesting restaurants and bars in town

 - A great atmosphere, with plenty of destinations to wander between